glhez/jmh-collections/README.md

 - [`String.format("%d", n)`][5] (note: the resulting `String` is `Locale` dependent).

 This test will behave differently on different JDK: "" + n use StringBuilder in Java 8 and some new class ([`java.lang.invoke.StringConcatFactory`][1])  introduced in Java 9.

+## `EnumBenchmark`

+This comes from a question: should we use map to find an enum by some random value?
+For example, let say that for each enum A we have a `String` identifier whose content is invalid with Java identifier:

+- Should we use a `Map<String, E>` ?
+- Should we iterate over `E.values()` ?
+- Do we cache `values()` ?

+The benchmark enum with multiple cardinality in order to see when one these become "best at".

 [1]: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/invoke/StringConcatFactory.html
 [2]: https://docs.oracle.com/en/java/javase/11/docs/api/java/lang/Integer.html#toString-int-